gvwilson/thirdbit/src/fiction/iffy/index.md

 She suddenly remembered
 an image of herself from above as she walked up to the door of Mister Mishra's workshop a few minutes earlier.
-It was almost immediately replaced by Doctor Johel's face.
+The image was almost immediately replaced by one of Doctor Johel's face.
+Both felt genuine,
+but somehow crisper or sharper than actual memories.
-Was that the machines' way of telling her who was keeping an eye on her?
+Were they the machines' way of telling her who was keeping an eye on her?

 Before she could chase the thought any further,
 Jeep handed her a mug of chai.